Confused about how to make an Indian Railways reservation for train travel in India?

-The IRCTC is closed for maintenance daily from 11.30 p.m. until 12.30 a.m.
+The IRCTC website is closed for maintenance daily from 11.45 p.m. until 12.20 a.m.
 IST.
 Services are unavailable during this time.

 Bookings should be made as far in advance as possible (up to 120 days before departure), especially during the busiest traveling times.
 Otherwise, you’ll need to be prepared to be flexible about your travel dates and times, and class of accommodation.
 You may even find yourself on the waitlist, as demand greatly exceeds supply.

 It's recommended that you book your tickets online to avoid the often frustrating Indian bureaucracy and disorderly crowd.
 However, the IRCTC website can be temperamental.
 It's common to get error messages right at the end, at the payment phase.
 If you happen to get an error message (such as "service unavailable"), try refreshing your browser or go back to the start and re-enter your transaction.
 Patience is the key here.

 Sometimes the station name doesn’t reflect the place name (for example, the main railway station in Kolkata/Calcutta is called Howrah), so it pays to do a little research.
 You can do this by using the Indian Railways Trains at a Glance timetable.

-Indian railways operates a number of quota schemes.
+Indian Railways operates a number of quota schemes.
 Last minute bookings are allowed through a "Tatkal" Quota on some of the most popular trains, whereby beds are released for reservation 24 hours in advance (previously 5 days).
-Foreigner can avail of a special Foreign Tourist Quota, which can also help in getting a bed during peak times.
-From mid July 2017, it can be booked online.
+Foreigners can avail of a special Foreign Tourist Quota, which can also help in getting a bed during peak times.
 The availability of both quotas can be checked when you check the availability of your desired train on the Indian Railways Passenger Reservation Inquiry website.
 Taktal bookings open at 10 a.m.
 Follow these steps to make Tatkal bookings online.

 What You Need